Classical Euclidean wormhole solutions in Palatini $f(\tilde{R})$ cosmology: Introduction

-The work in the present paper is similar in spirit to the works done by the authors in Refs.\cite{Fuk1}-\cite{Fuk6}: We use the dynamical equivalence between Palatini $f(\tilde{R})$ gravity and scalar-tensor theories to construct a point-like Lagrangian in the flat Friedmann-Robertson-Walker (FRW) universe \cite{Sot,Ros}.
-In so doing, we first show the dynamical equivalence between Palatini $f(\tilde{R})$ gravity and the Brans-Dicke theory with self-interacting potential.
-Then, we show the dynamical equivalence between the Brans-Dicke theory with self-interacting potential and the minimally coupled O'Hanlon theory in which the dynamics is completely endowed by the self interacting potential.
-We aim to show the existence of new Euclidean wormhole solutions for this O'Hanlon theory and then find out the possible corresponding forms of $f(\tilde{R})$ in Palatini formalism.
+The work in the present paper is similar in spirit to the works done by the authors in Refs.\cite{Fuk1}-\cite{Fuk6}: We use the dynamical equivalence between Palatini $f(\tilde{R})$ gravity \cite{Buch} and scalar-tensor theories to construct a point-like Lagrangian in the flat Friedmann-Robertson-Walker (FRW) universe \cite{Sot,Ros}.
+In so doing, the well known dynamical equivalence between Palatini $f(\tilde{R})$ gravity and the Brans-Dicke theory with self-interacting potential is briefly reviewed \cite{Cap,Cap1,Darabi1}.
+Then, the well known dynamical equivalence between the Brans-Dicke theory with self-interacting potential and the minimally coupled O'Hanlon theory is studied, where the dynamics is completely endowed by the self interacting potential.
+Finally, the existence of new Euclidean wormhole solutions for this O'Hanlon theory is shown and the possible corresponding forms of $f(\tilde{R})$ in Palatini formalism are obtained.

-\section{Dynamical equivalence between Palatini $f(R)$ gravity and minimally coupled O'Hanlon theory}
+\section{Dynamical equivalence between Palatini $f(\tilde{R})$ gravity and minimally coupled O'Hanlon theory}

 The action of the Palatini $f(\tilde{R})$ theories takes the following form

 where $f(\tilde{R})$ is a function of $\tilde{R}=g^{\mu\nu} R_{\mu\nu}(\tilde{\Gamma})$ and $\tilde{\Gamma}^{\lambda}_{\mu\nu}$ is the connection.
 This action depends on the two dynamical variables, namely metric and connection.
 Variation of Eq.(\ref{eq.1}) with respect to the metric leads to